pymc-devs/pymc-examples/examples/howto/blackbox_external_likelihood_numpy.myst.md

 +++

-In this section we show how a {class}`pymc.Potential` can be used to implement a black-box likelihood a bit more directly than when using a a {class}`pymc.CustomDist`.
+In this section we show how a {func}`pymc.Potential` can be used to implement a black-box likelihood a bit more directly than when using a {class}`pymc.CustomDist`.

 The simpler interface comes at the cost of making other parts of the Bayesian workflow more cumbersome.
-For instance, as {class}`pymc.Potential` cannot be used for model comparison, as PyMC does not know whether a Potential term corresponds to a prior, a likelihood or even a mix of both.
+For instance, as {func}`pymc.Potential` cannot be used for model comparison, as PyMC does not know whether a Potential term corresponds to a prior, a likelihood or even a mix of both.
 Potentials also have no forward sampling counterparts, which are needed for prior and posterior predictive sampling, while {class}`pymc.CustomDist` accepts `random` or `dist` functions for such occasions.

 ```{code-cell} ipython3
 with pm.Model() as potential_model: